 The most popular and the most demanding.
 Basil needs at least 6 hours of direct sun, which usually means a south-facing window or a grow light.
 According to NC State Extension, basil requires full sun conditions to produce essential oils at cooking quality, and inadequate light is the primary reason basil grown indoors fails to thrive.
 It hates cold draughts and sitting in cold water, and it will droop dramatically when stressed, then recover just as fast once the problem is addressed.

 One important note: the basil pots sold in supermarkets usually contain several plants crammed together in a small pot, root-bound from the start.
 You will have more success buying a single plant from a garden centre, or starting from seed in your own container.
+If basil is the herb you struggle with most, the dedicated basil plant care indoors guide goes deeper on repotting supermarket basil, pruning, and keeping it productive for months.

 Cilantro